 - Cool your laptop externally.
 To ensure your laptop doesn’t overheat, you need to take steps so that the external environment will help the cooling process rather than hinder it.
 For instance, you can use cooling pads.

 - Run diagnostic tests on your device to understand the problem.
 Laptops have diagnostic measures that detect issues with internal components.
-A diagnostic test will let you know if there is a problem with your CPU or a fan, but it can be a bit complicated, so make sure to follow the instructions of the device manufacturer.
+A diagnostic test will let you know if there is a problem with your CPU or a fan, but it can be a bit complicated, so follow the device manufacturer’s instructions.

 How To Stop Your Fan From Running All the Time

-If your laptop fan keeps working non-stop even after you’ve tried all the different fixes above, you can change the settings to make the fan stop once in a while.
+If your laptop fan keeps working non-stop even after you’ve tried all the different fixes above, you can change the settings to make the fan stop occasionally.

-This setting ensures that your device won’t overheat when the fan stops by slowing down the CPU, so you may not be able to use a lot of programs while the fan is off.
+This setting ensures that your device won’t overheat when the fan stops by slowing down the CPU, so you may be unable to use many programs while the fan is off.

-This solution is a good option for people dealing with a weak CPU or high temperatures outside and, at the same time, don’t need to use their device for particularly complicated programs.
+This solution is a good option for people dealing with a weak CPU or high temperatures outside and simultaneously don’t need to use their device for particularly complicated programs.

 Here’s how to change the settings to make your fan turn off once in a while: